 As you age, it’s normal for your eyesight to deteriorate and you may need to wear glasses or contact lenses.
 While this is common, following the suggestions above to help improve and protect your eyesight should help reduce the impact.
 Not only that, but they’ll also be better for your overall health.
 It’s a win-win really.

 We understand that the impacts of vision impairment as we age can make everyday activities more difficult.
-At Mobility Plus, we help with a range of walk-in bath and walk-in shower solutions that take away some of the difficulty at home associated with stepping over the side of the bath or into a shower that isn’t level with your bathroom floor.
+At Mobility Plus, we help with a range of walk-in bath for disabled and elderly and walk-in shower solutions that take away some of the difficulty at home associated with stepping over the side of the bath or into a shower that isn’t level with your bathroom floor.
 We can help optimise your bathroom when your eyesight is getting in the way.